shivamd20/docs/guides/getting-started-nodejs-express.rst

 This command will push your sample app to a git remote on your Hasura cluster, which then builds a Docker image out of it using the Dockerfile in the services/app-name folder, and put it up live at a subdomain on your cluster.

-Deploy an existing Flask app on Hasura
+Deploy an existing nodejs app on Hasura
 --------------------------------------

 If you went through the previous section, you might recall the various things the ``hasuractl quickstart`` command did in order to set up your Hasura project for easy deployment:

 .. code::

-  * Create a folder called app-name inside the services directory and initialize it with a sample python-flask app
+  * Create a folder called app-name inside the services directory and initialize it with a sample nodejs-express app

       .
-      ├── Dockerfile
+      ├── dockerfile
-      ├── README.md
+      ├── readme.md
       ├── app
-      │   ├── conf
-      │   │   └── gunicorn_config.py
       │   └── src
-      │       ├── __init__.py
-      │       ├── requirements.txt
+      │       ├── package.json
-      │       └── server.py
+      │       └── server.js
       └── docker-config.yaml

   * Configure your Hasura cluster to add a service for your app